Alexandra Owens

 Owns the full surface where AI-produced creative meets the customer: CMS architecture, homepage systems, and content deployment across Contentful and Shopify.

-Design and maintain front-end content infrastructure across Contentful, WordPress, and Shopify.
+Design and maintain front-end content infrastructure across Contentful and Shopify.
 Build banner taxonomy systems and homepage architectures that organize how creative work reaches customers across multiple brand verticals.
 The AI imagery from the prompt pipeline and the assets governed through the DAM both converge here, deployed through systems built for volume, speed, and brand consistency.
-Delivered a fully responsive homepage architecture in 14 days for Tour de France sponsorship.
+Managed the homepage across three consecutive Tour de France sponsorship campaigns.

-Moving more deeply into the architecture of AI creative systems.
-API-level fluency, agent orchestration, multi-model workflows.
-The trajectory is toward building at a higher level without losing the craft.
-Building toward organizations that are serious about making AI work well, where systematic design thinking and AI infrastructure are the same discipline.
+Moving more deeply into the architecture of AI creative systems: API-level fluency, agent orchestration, and multi-model workflows.
+I want to build at a higher level without losing the craft, in organizations that are serious about making AI work well, where systematic design thinking and AI infrastructure are the same discipline.

 I am interested in the structures that make good work repeatable.
-Structure is the condition for creativity, not a constraint on it.
+Structure is a condition for creativity, not a constraint on it.

 ContactLinkedIn